vlongle/learning-hive/README.md

 ## NOTE TO FL STUFF

 One thing that happens with modular is the previous structure is not optimized again, and so they became fcked.

+## Interesting Note

+0.9713408393039918
+with training the contrastive stuff alone (mode='cl') and use a random decoder, we still get 97% accuracy on MNIST.

+with mode='both' (contrast + cross entropy)
+0.9790174002047083

+with mode='ce_finetune' (only train the last layer keeping the random encoder fixed) 0.5015353121801432